-Spend your weekend by visiting the lesser explored regions around Singapore!
-Located at Mount Faber, the Keppel Hill Reservoir is an adventure-filled and often “forgotten” tourist spot.
-It’s presence dates back to the colonial-era.
+Spend your weekend visiting the lesser-explored regions around Singapore!
+Located at Mount Faber, the Keppel Hill Reservoir is an adventure-filled and often “forgotten” tourist spot that dates back to the colonial era.

-The reservoir is around one-third the size of an Olympic swimming pool and is about 20 meters long.
-There are creeper plants, trees, and exciting trails that surround the reservoir.
-This makes it suitable for both trekking and sight-seeing.
+The reservoir is around one-third the size of an Olympic swimming pool and about 20 meters long.
+There are creeper plants, trees, and exciting trails surrounding the reservoir.

 History and Rediscovery